LLNL/hubcast/docs/getting-started.md

 To create a GitHub App you'll need a callback url and a webhook secret.

-If you're deploying Hubcast in production, this callback url be an https link to your infastructure.
+If you're deploying Hubcast in production, this callback url be an https link to your infrastructure.
 If you're deploying for development, we recommend using [smee.io](https://smee.io) to forward webhooks to your local environment.

 To see more about contributing to Hubcast check out our contributing